JacobArthurs/pgplan/DESIGN.md

 ### Compare Files

 - `file1` and `file2` are optional
-- Can be SQL files, JSON files (EXPLAIN output), or TEXT files (EXPLAIN output)
+- Can be SQL files, or JSON files (EXPLAIN output)
 - Either file (but not both) can be `-` to read from stdin
 - Files don't need to be the same type
 - If no files provided, enters interactive mode